-- Remove steering chain cover. - 2.
-Remove locking wire from turnbuckle, and relieve chain tension by turning center of turnbuckle. - Remove chain master link, and remove chain from sprockets.
-Note relative position of turnbuckle to sprocket for proper reassembly. - 4.
-Pry retaining ring from groove on forward end of steering wheel shaft, and remove ring from shaft. - Remove steering wheel and sprocket assembly. - 6.
-Replace in reverse order of removal.
-When assembling turnbuckle, road wheelo and steering wheel should be in straight ahead position, and turnbuckle approximately mid-way between upper and lower sprocket. - 7.
-Adjust steering chain tension as described in preceding subsection.
+- 1. Remove steering chain cover.
+(Access to bolt securing chain cover can be obtained from inside walk-along control box, for model so equipped). - 2.
+Remove locking wire from one turnbuckle and relieve chain tension by turning center of turnbuckle. - Remove chain master link and remove chain from sprockets.
+Note position of turnbuckle relative to sprocket for proper reassembly. - 4.
+Pry retaining ring from groove on forward end of steering wheel shaft and remove ring from shaft. - 5.
+Remove steering wheel and sprocket assembly. - 6.
+Replace components in reverse order of removal.
+When assembly turnbuckle front wheels and steering wheels should be centered and turnbuckles in approximate original position mid-way between sprockets. - Adjust steering chain tension as described in preceeding sub-section.